yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 ISpaceProxy persistentSpace = GigaSpacesFactory.FindSpace("/./mySpace", spaceConfig);
 {code}

 (!)
-Before using the {{ExternalDataSource.NHibernate}} practice, compile it by calling {{<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate\build.bat}}.
+Before using the `ExternalDataSource.NHibernate` practice, compile it by calling `<GigaSpaces Root>\dotnet\practices\ExternalDataSource\NHibernate\build.bat`.

-(on) You can create your own NHibernate session factory and pass it to the {{NHibernateExternalDataSource}} constructor.
-In this case, there's no need to use {{SpaceConfig.ExternalDataSourceConfig.CustomProperties}}.
+(on) You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
+In this case, there's no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

 {refer} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source] section.{refer}
 {gcard}
 {gcard:Custom SQL Data Source Implementation}
-A custom .NET {{SqlDataSource}} implementation can be used as well.
+A custom .NET `SqlDataSource` implementation can be used as well.

-The following code demonstrates how to start an embedded space with a custom .NET {{SqlDataSource}} implementation as its External Data Source.
+The following code demonstrates how to start an embedded space with a custom .NET `SqlDataSource` implementation as its External Data Source.

 {code:java}
 //Create a new space configuration object that is used to start a space